Leafwing-Studios/fop-rules/docs/intro/building-blocks.md

 - **Afflictions:** gradual sources of damage that trigger when a certain action is taken by the creature suffering from them, such as spending movement or making an attack.
   _ Once per turn when the trigger is met, the creature takes damage equal to the number of stacks of that affliction that they currently have.
   _ At the end of your turn, remove one stack of each affliction from yourself.
-- **Conditions:** standardized negative effects that reduce your effectiveness.
+- **Ailments:** standardized negative effects that reduce your effectiveness.
-  _ Whenever a creature has at least one stack of a condition, they suffer its effect.
+  _ Whenever a creature has at least one stack of a ailment, they suffer its effect.
-  _ At the end of your turn, remove one stack of each condition from yourself.
+  _ At the end of your turn, remove one stack of each ailment from yourself.
-- **Statuses:** combat-relevant temporary effects that don’t follow the rules of either afflictions or conditions, but are still common enough to get dedicated rules. \* Being prone, unconscious, asleep, invisible, or flying are examples of statuses in this system.
+- **Statuses:** combat-relevant temporary effects that don’t follow the rules of either afflictions or ailments, but are still common enough to get dedicated rules. \* Being prone, unconscious, asleep, invisible, or flying are examples of statuses in this system.

 ## The Basics of Exploration